MOxUnit/MOcov/README.md

     to generate coverage reports for all files in the `'path/with/code'` directory when `running eval('run_test_command')`.
 Results are stored in JSON, XML and HTML formats.

--   as a specific example of the use case above, when using the [MOxUnit] unit test platform such tests can be run as
+-   As a specific example of the use case above, when using the [MOxUnit] unit test platform such tests can be run as

     ```matlab
         success=moxunit_runtests('path/with/tests',...